 An employee who is a parent is entitled to 10 consecutive days’ parental leave.
 Parental leave may commence on the day the child is born.
 The employee has to give at least one month’s written notice of the expected date of birth, as well as when the leave is due to commence and when the employee will return.

 A pregnant employee is entitled to four consecutive months of maternity leave.
-The maternity leave may begin at any time from at least four weeks before the birth of the baby.
-Maternity leave benefits are funded by the unemployment insurance fund, provided contributions were made to the fund.
+Maternity leave may begin at any time from at least four weeks before the birth of the baby.
+Maternity leave benefits are funded by the unemployment insurance fund, provided contributions are made to the fund.

 There is no provision for paternity leave in South Africa but parental leave is provided instead.
 An employee, who is a parent of a child is entitled to 10 consecutive days of parental leave.